dklassic/APFrameworkUI/README.md

 There are two styles of APFramework usage:

-- CompositeMenu
+- CompositeMenuMono
 - SimpleMenu

 Beware that since each relies on different navigation logic, best not to mix them together, unless one of them is not interactable.

-## CompositeMenu
+## CompositeMenuMono

-`CompositeMenu` is a self-contained class that manages multiple instances of windows and the logic to navigate between them.
-When utilizing `CompositeMenu`, it is expected that all windows will be activated and deactivated together.
-When working with `CompositeMenu`, you can attempt to inherit the class to create custom navigation logic yourself.
+`CompositeMenuMono` is a self-contained class that inherits `MonoBehaviour`, which manages multiple instances of windows and the logic to navigate between them.
+When utilizing `CompositeMenuMono`, it is expected that all windows will be activated and deactivated together.
+When working with `CompositeMenuMono`, you should inherit the class and override several parts of it to initialize the menu, meanwhile this is much eacsier to work with if you want some custom navigation between windows.

-Alternatively, you can use `CompositeMenuMono`, which provides exposed property on inspector to setup, while also allows getting the menu instance through the class name.
+In the meantime, you can also retrieve the menu

 ## SimpleMenu